SixArm/mast-cell-help/topics/vitamin-c-ascorbic-acid/index.md

 * **Deficiency**: Severe deficiency leads to scurvy, fatigue, swollen and bleeding gums, joint pain, and skin conditions.

 * **Recommended Dietary Allowance (RDA)**: 65-90 milligrams per day for adults.
 Higher during pregnancy and lactation.

+* **Forms**: Ascorbic acid is the most common and purest form of vitamin C; it is generally well-tolerated by individuals with histamine intolerance.
+Sodium ascorbate and calcium Ascorbate are buffered forms of vitamin C that are less acidic, and recommended for individuals who may experience stomach irritation with ascorbic acid.